 The Pittsburgh Promise

-The Pittsburgh Promise is a visionary scholarship program that is already benefiting the entire community.
-Created by The Pittsburgh Foundation, supported by the Pittsburgh Public Schools, and funded through the generosity of UPMC, foundations, corporations, and our community at large.
-The Pittsburgh Promise dramatically transforms the lives of students and families.
-The Promise vows to help all students in Pittsburgh Public Schools plan, prepare, and pay for education beyond high school at an accredited post-secondary institution within the Commonwealth of Pennsylvania.
+The Pittsburgh Promise is a visionary scholarship program that is benefits the entire community.
+Created by The Pittsburgh Foundation, supported by Pittsburgh Public Schools, and funded through the generosity of UPMC, foundations, corporations, and our community at large, the Promise dramatically transforms the lives of students and families.
+It vows to help all students in Pittsburgh Public Schools plan, prepare and pay for education beyond high school at an accredited post-secondary institution within the Commonwealth of Pennsylvania.

 The Charles E. Kaufman Foundation